mach2furkan/NeuroXOR/README.md

 ## ⚙️ How It Works
 1️⃣ **Data Handling:** Uses XOR gate training data.
-2️⃣ **Weight Initialization:** Implements He initialization for stability.
+2️⃣ **Weight Initialization:** Implements He initialization for stability and Orthogonal Initialization for advanced scenarios.
 3️⃣ **Forward Propagation:** Computes hidden and output layers using the selected activation function.
+4️⃣ **Backpropagation:** Updates weights and biases using gradient descent.
-4️⃣ **Model Persistence:** Saves and loads model weights & biases to avoid retraining.
+5️⃣ **Model Persistence:** Saves and loads model weights & biases to avoid retraining.

 📝 **Mathematical Representation:**
 \[